top of page

 What is the purpose of these programs?

-To introduce healthy ways to integrate grief, making it easier to carry; and
+• To introduce healthy ways to integrate grief, making it easier to carry

 Who is the facilitator?

-Andrea Row created and facilitates the Widowed Support Program.
+Andrea Row developed and facilitates the Widowed Support Program.

 What makes this different than other grief support programs?